hicka/pintos/README.md

 	```
     cd build
     ```
-5. ##### You can now repeat steps in FileSystem to load a new pogram and you will see the process name and its exit code printed :) That's it!
+5. ##### You can now repeat steps in FileSystem to create a disk and load a new pogram and you will see the process name and its exit code printed when it terminates  :) That's it!